frankvdh/Meerkat/README.md

 # Meerkat - Android ADS-B In display

-This is an Android app to display traffic information received from an ADS-B In device such as PingUSB https://uavionix.com/products/pingusb/
+This is an Android app to display traffic information received from an ADS-B In device such as PingUSB https://uavionix.com/products/pingusb/ via WiFi.
 The objective is to use this app in an aircraft to detect nearby traffic equipped with ADS-B Out.

 Project Status & Functionality